Authentication

 Token lifetime

-Archestra returns the lifetime of its MCP OAuth access tokens through the standard expires_in field.
+Archestra returns the lifetime of user OAuth access tokens through the standard expires_in field.
 The default lifetime is 1 year, which reduces unnecessary reconnects for MCP-native clients like desktop apps.

-Admins can change this in Settings > MCP.
-The setting is organization-wide and applies to newly issued Archestra MCP OAuth 2.1 access tokens.
+Admins can change this in Settings > Organization > Auth.
+The setting is organization-wide and applies to newly issued user OAuth access tokens, including MCP OAuth 2.1 and custom application authorization-code flows.

 Bearer Token

 For direct API integrations, clients can authenticate using a static Bearer token with the header Authorization: Bearer arch_<token>.
-Legacy archestra_<token> values still authenticate correctly.
 Tokens can be scoped to a specific user, team, or organization.
 You can create and manage tokens in Settings > Tokens.

 Bearer tokens authenticate the client to Archestra.
 They are not enterprise assertions by themselves.
-If a gateway also needs enterprise-managed upstream credentials, Archestra must still have a usable IdP token for the matched user.
+If Archestra also needs to exchange the matched user's IdP token and use the result on the downstream MCP request, it must still have a usable IdP token for that user.

 For per-user access to downstream systems like GitHub or Jira, bearer tokens should usually be personal user tokens.
 Team and organization tokens can authenticate to the gateway, but they do not identify a specific user strongly enough for Archestra to broker per-user downstream credentials on their own.